Colorbleed/fusionless/README.md

 import fusionscript
 ```

-If no errors have occured you should be able to use the library.
+If no errors occured you should be able to use fusionscript.
 For example
-add a blur tool to the currently active open composition.
+add a blur tool to the currently active comp:

 ```python
 import fusionscript